dnlsngr/ReactObjectStore/README.md

 ##Notes on usage
 * Data should be hierarchical, with subtypes related to their parents at a predictable object path.
 For example, a Book object that contains an `authors` field with an array of Author references.
-* References from a parent object to a child should be specified as object IDs in place of the object, as implemented by [Mongoose 'ref' types](MONGOOSEURL)
+* References from a parent object to a child should be specified as object IDs in place of the object, as implemented by [Mongoose 'ref' types](http://mongoosejs.com/docs/populate.html)
 * Top-level data for your site should be represented as an array of one or more objects of the same type.
 For example, an array of Book objects would make sense as top-level data, with references to Author objects that can be loaded at a later time.

 ##Notes on design

 ####Initialization and use

-The top-level API is meant to be used outside a React component, to initialize the Object Store and to pass top-level data into the React tree. *The React App Store will pass two properties into the parent component specified in `resetData()`: `rootData` which is an array of top-level objects, and `objStore`, which is a reference to the Object Store itself, and should allow access to the update API by passing the objStore property as a prop down the tree.*
+The top-level API is meant to be used outside a React component, to initialize the Object Store and to pass top-level data into the React tree. **The React App Store will pass two properties into the parent component: `rootData` which is an array of top-level objects, and `objStore`, which is a reference to the Object Store itself, and should allow access to the update API by passing the objStore property as a prop down the tree.**

 ####Storing and Stitching